GloamingCat/lovely-tactics-hex/README.md

 Since this project is still under development, its design and features may change a lot, so I'll write a proper documentation when it gets more stable.

+## To-do list

+* Text and dialogue:
+  * Optimize dialogue text rendering by not redrawing full lines;
+  * Draw sprites in the middle of text;
+  * Dialogue text commands:
+    * Wait for number of frames;
+    * Wait for player input;
+    * Ignore player input and close automacitally.
+* Additional plugins:
+  * ClassEquip: restrict equipment items per battler class;
+  * FormationEditor: edit party formation in-game;
+  * TerrainDuration: set life time of terrain (snow, fire, magical, etc);
+  * PartyRegions: set party escape tiles using regions.
+* Editor:
+  * Correct tab flickering on Windows;
+  * Optimize field editor (I have no idea how to do this).

 ## Credits

 Thanks to the following people for source code: